-Gyromitra, or, what people like to call false morels, although that’s a bit of a misnomer, as some Gyromitra are edible, albeit with caution.
+Gyromitra, or, what people like to call false morels, although that’s a bit of a misnomer, as some Gyromitra are a traditional edible, in some places.

 If you go to certain places in the United States, such as the Upper Peninsula of Michigan, you’ll find people in rural areas that eat them.
 They also used to be canned and sold in stores in Europe, and I’ve also heard of them being sold dried in Scandinavia, especially in Finland.